-11.99 The ES chapters for ground conditions, water environment and flood risk for the 2015 consented gasification scheme were undertaken in 2013.
-This assessment is considered to still be valid today given likely limited changes to the baseline environment.
-Several construction phase impacts were identified, however, with the incorporation of comprehensive mitigation measures no significant residual adverse effects were considered to arise.
+- 11.113 The ES chapters for ground conditions, water environment and flood risk for the 2015 consented gasification scheme were undertaken in 2013.
+This assessment is considered to still be valid today given likely limited changes to the baseline environment. - 11.114 Several construction phase impacts were identified, however, with the incorporation of comprehensive mitigation measures no significant residual adverse effects were considered to arise.
 The majority of effects were considered to be negligible / not significant and a few minor beneficial effects were recorded.
-With regard to the latter, it is important to note that similar design and mitigation measures have been proposed for the current application, however, the assessment has not concluded that these are beneficial, merely that they reduce any potential effects to an acceptable level.
+With regard to the latter, it is important to note that design of the gasification scheme is different for the current application (for example no bunker excavations were proposed).